yl3dy/pylibressl/README.md

 ### GNU/Linux

 Before testing/building `export LD_LIBRARY_PATH=$package_path/pylibressl/libressl/lib` should be called.
 To build extensions in dev mode, call `make devbuild`.
-Run tests using `make tests` or `make quiet_tests`.
+Run tests using `make test` or `make quiet_test`.
 To build package so it would be available to other tools use `python setup.py install` or `python setup.py develop`.

 ### Windows